Job well done: Seahawks again prove they can take their show on the road this season

 The Seahawks have chosen a variety of methods to entertain their fans while on the road this season.
 They blew out the Cardinals, shut down the Eagles, nearly squandered huge leads against the Falcons and Panthers, came back against the Browns, eked out a victory vs. the Steelers and won the wildest game of their season vs. the 49ers.

 They’re all chapters in this has-to-be-fiction year, in which Seattle has won 10 of its 11 games by one score.
-But if the Seahawks do end up capturing the division and getting a first-round bye — which may still require home wins over the Cardinals and 49ers — their on-the-road success will be Exhibit A as to why.
+But if the Seahawks do end up capturing the division and getting a first-round bye — which might still require home wins over the Cardinals and 49ers — their on-the-road success will be Exhibit A as to why.

 “It’s beautiful,” said Seahawks linebacker K.J.
 Wright when asked about the seven road wins.
 “It’s the first time we’ve ever done that.
 Hats off to this team to come on the road and just get wins.
 That’s really impressive.”

-It doesn’t hurt having Wilson, who finished 20 of 26 for 286 yards and two touchdowns.
+It doesn’t hurt having Wilson, who finished 20 of 26 passing for 286 yards and two touchdowns.
 And it certainly helps having Chris Carson, who rushed for a career-high 133 yards on 24 carries Sunday.

 But whether it’s creating turnovers (Wright had two interceptions while fellow linebacker Bobby Wagner had one), or making spectacular diving catches as Josh Gordon did for a 58-yard gain, the contributions have come from every corner.